thewizardplusplus/go-blockchain/README.md

     - block hashing;
     - block validation;
   - kinds:
-    - simple:
-      - based on once hashing by the [SHA-256](https://en.wikipedia.org/wiki/SHA-2) algorithm;
     - [proof of work](https://en.wikipedia.org/wiki/Proof_of_work):
       - based on the [Hashcash](https://en.wikipedia.org/wiki/Hashcash) algorithm;
       - additional storing in a block (in a hash actually):